Home

 Charleston Nearshore Fishing

 Exploring the coastal expanse 2 to 15 miles from the shore, Charleston's nearshore trips concentrate on angling at artificial reefs and live bottoms.
-This region's coastal vicinity is home to shipwrecks, artificial reefs, and geological formations, which can provide a haven for trophy fish.
+This region's coastal vicinity is home to shipwrecks, artificial reefs, and geological formations, which provide a haven for trophy fish.
+Here are a few species you can expect to target with your guide while nearshore fishing in Charleston.

 Cobia